 Have you ever gone to the gym and the place is just packed like a can of sardines?
 It feels like everyone in the world decided to hit the gym that day and at your detriment, you can’t find a single area open in the free weight section.
-The benches are mobbed, the squat racks are full, and every dumbbell is missing from the rack and currently being used.
+The benches are mobbed, the squat racks are full, and every dumbbell is missing from the rack and currently being used, and you are left standing there looking like a lost puppy.
 To avid gym goers, this is a scene of horror.

 If you train religiously, then unfortunately it’s something that’s bound to happen at one point or another, especially at the beginning of a new year.
 But, does that mean you should just throw your hands up and just head home?
 Absolutely not.
 It’s just an opportunity for you to discover some other possibilities that are open to you at your particular training facility.

-If you don’t have a home gym to rely on or can’t use any of the free weights, then why not try some of the machines at your gym.
-We’ve got a list of machines that are sure to help you out while you’re waiting for a bench press or possibly even supplement the exercise entirely.
-Check it out.
+If you don’t have a home gym to rely on as a back up, and the gym is so packed that you can’t use any of the free weights, then why not try some of the machines that you have never tried before?
+We’ve got a list of gym machines that are sure to help you out while you’re waiting for a bench press or possibly even supplement the exercise entirely.

 Horizontal Chest Press

-If you can’t bench press then why not use the machine that attacks the same muscle group.
-The horizontal chest press simulates the bench press pretty handily and will give you a great pump.
+If you can’t bench press then why not use the machine that attacks the same muscle groups in a similar manner.
+The horizontal chest press simulates the bench press pretty handily and will give you a great muscle pump.
 The chest press isolates the muscle group and can guarantee that your pecs will get an awesome workout.

 Lat Pull Down